top of page

 Bird dog exercise.

-• On hands and knees, reach long (not high) with opposite arm + leg
+• On hands and knees, reach long (not high) with the opposite arm and leg.

-• Twisting the pelvis or looking up (keep neck neutral)
+• Twisting the pelvis or looking up (keep your neck neutral).

-Progression: Draw the opposite elbow towards the opposite knee after the reach and hold (3–5 seconds)
+Progression: Draw the opposite elbow towards the opposite knee after the reach and hold for 3–5 seconds.

 How Often Should You Do Core Work?